-For example, in the nineties people said nothing to you about your parenting choices or shamed you.
-People were helpful and not judgemental.
+In the nineties people said nothing to you about your parenting choices or shamed you.
+People were helpful and not judgmental.

 If something were wrong or inappropriate, someone would help.
 But fewer people got involved.
 Everyone seemed to understand how rude it is to tell a stranger how to live their lives.

 Mom-shaming used to be an annoying but well-meaning person.
 Or someone overstepped their bounds but a complete stranger interjecting rarely happened.

 Because the Internet is a huge part of our lives that entitles us to an opinion on everything.
 This is widespread mom will post a pic of something they don't agree with, and the picture will go viral.

 Moms take screenshots of their own friend's posts and mock them in mom groups.
 A Facebook pic of your child these days can be nerve wrecking.
 Because someone may say your dog is dangerous or that your child should not be wearing something.